ramyakandasamy7/rentACar/SCRUMJOURNAL.md

   Jed:
   Ramya:

 Meeting 2: Wednesday March 11, 2020

+Participants: Raymond Ho, Jed Villanueva, Ramya Kandasamy

+Discussion Topics & Action Items:
+- We broke down the tasks and DB requirements for RENTAL App
+- Focus is on the user story for API functionality: DB's that need to be created & creation of Node.js API
+  - DB's include:

+  Raymond:
+  Jed:
+  Ramya: